jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 genes.

-**No set**: This is the set of background genes (control set), which also need to be specified by Ensemble gene IDs.
+**No set**: This is the set of background genes (control set), which also need to be specified by Ensembl gene IDs.

 These two datasets might be taken from the output tables of previous analyses;
 see, e.g., “Detect differentially expressed genes”